britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 REVERDY: With the wife of the consul, to look after him!

-SCENE SEVENTH.
-MRS. COSTELLO, MISS DURANT, REVERDY, WINTERBOURNE, MRS. WALKER.
+<p align="center">SCENE SEVENTH.
+Mrs. Costello, Miss Durant, Reverdy, Winterbourne, Mrs. Walker.</p>

-MRS. WALKER.
-Oh, you dreadful people, what are you doing here, when you ought to be at my reception?
+MRS. WALKER: Oh, you dreadful people, what are you doing here, when you ought to be at my reception?

-MRS. COSTELLO.
-We were just thinking of going; it’s so very near.
+MRS. COSTELLO: We were just thinking of going; it’s so very near.

-MRS. WALKER.
-Only round the corner!
+MRS. WALKER: Only round the corner!
 But there are better reasons than that.

-MISS DURANT.
-There can hardly be a very good one, when you yourself have come away!
+MISS DURANT: There can hardly be a very good one, when you yourself have come away!

-MRS. WALKER.
-You would never imagine what has brought me!
+MRS. WALKER: You would never imagine what has brought me!
 I have
 come in pursuit of little Daisy Miller.

-MRS. COSTELLO.
-And you have brought my nephew to help you!
+MRS. COSTELLO: And you have brought my nephew to help you!

-WINTERBOURNE.
-A walk in such charming company is a privilege not to be lost.
+WINTERBOURNE: A walk in such charming company is a privilege not to be lost.
 Perhaps, dear aunt, you can give us news.

-MRS. COSTELLO.
-Of that audacious and desperate person?
+MRS. COSTELLO: Of that audacious and desperate person?
 Dear me, yes.
 We met her just now, on the arm of a dreadful man.

-MRS. WALKER.
-Oh, we are too late then.
+MRS. WALKER: Oh, we are too late then.
 She is lost!

-MRS. COSTELLO.
-It seems to me she was lost long ago, and (significantly, at Winterbourne) that this is not the first rendezvous she has taken.
+MRS. COSTELLO: It seems to me she was lost long ago, and <i>(significantly, at Winterbourne)</i> that this is not the first rendezvous she has taken.

-WINTERBOURNE, smiling.
-If it does her no more harm than the others, Mrs. Walker had better go back to her teapot!
+WINTERBOURNE, <i>smiling:</i> If it does her no more harm than the others, Mrs. Walker had better go back to her teapot!

-REVERDY, to Miss Durant.
-That’s an allusion to the way he was sold!
+REVERDY, <i>to Miss Durant:</i> That’s an allusion to the way he was sold!

-MRS. WALKER.
-She left my house, half an hour ago, without a word to any one but her idiot of a mother, who thought it all right that she should walk off to the Pincian to meet the hand- some Giovanelli.
-I only discovered her flight just now, by a lady who was coming in at the moment that Miss Daisy, shaking out her little flounces and tossing up her little head, tripped away from my door, to fall into the arms of a cava- lier!
+MRS. WALKER: She left my house, half an hour ago, without a word to any one but her idiot of a mother, who thought it all right that she should walk off to the Pincian to meet the handsome Giovanelli.
+I only discovered her flight just now, by a lady who was coming in at the moment that Miss Daisy, shaking out her little flounces and tossing up her little head, tripped away from my door, to fall into the arms of a cavalier!

-MRS. WALKER.
-My dear young lady, with these unscrupulous foreigners one can never be sure.
-You know as well as I what becomes of the reputation of a girl who shows herself in this place, at this hour, with all the rank and fashion of Rome about her, with no more responsible escort than a gentleman re- nowned for his successes!
+MRS. WALKER: My dear young lady, with these unscrupulous foreigners one can never be sure.
+You know as well as I what becomes of the reputation of a girl who shows herself in this place, at this hour, with all the rank and fashion of Rome about her, with no more responsible escort than a gentleman renowned for his successes!

-REVERDY, to Miss Durant.
-It’s as if you were here with me, you know!
+REVERDY, <i>to Miss Durant:</i> It’s as if you were here with me, you know!

-MRS. WALKER.
-This idea came over me with a kind of horror, and I de- termined to save her if I could.
+MRS. WALKER: This idea came over me with a kind of horror, and I determined to save her if I could.

-MRS. COSTELLO.
-There is nothing left of her to save!
+MRS. COSTELLO: There is nothing left of her to save!

-MRS. WALKER.
-There is always something left, and my representative position makes it a duty.
-My rooms were filled with guests — a hundred and fifty people — but I put on my bon- net and seized Mr. Winterbourne’s arm.
+MRS. WALKER: There is always something left, and my representative position makes it a duty.
+My rooms were filled with guests — a hundred and fifty people — but I put on my bonnet and seized Mr. Winterbourne’s arm.

-WINTERBOURNE.
-You can testify that I didn’t wince!
+WINTERBOURNE: You can testify that I didn’t wince!
 I quite agree with you as to the importance of looking her up.
 Foreigners never understand.

-REVERDY, aside.
-My dear fellow, if they understand no better than you!…
+REVERDY, <i>aside:</i> My dear fellow, if they understand no better than you!...

-MRS. WALKER.
-What I want of you dear people is to go and entertain MISS DURANT.
-Into his arms?
+MRS. WALKER: What I want of you dear people is to go and entertain

+MISS DURANT: Into his arms?
 Ah, Mrs. Walker I my visitors.
 Console them for my absence, and tell them I shall be back in five minutes.

-MISS DURANT.
-It will be very nice to give a reception without any trouble.
+MISS DURANT: It will be very nice to give a reception without any trouble.

-MRS. COSTELLO.
-Without any trouble — scarcely!
+MRS. COSTELLO: Without any trouble — scarcely!
 But there is nothing we wouldn’t do —

-MRS. WALKER.
-For the representative of one’s country!
-Be charming, then, as you can so well.
-(Seeing Daisy and Giovanelli come in.)
-I shall not be long, for by the mercy of Heaven the child is guided to this spot!
+MRS. WALKER: For the representative of one’s country!
+Be charming, then, as you can so well. <i>(Seeing Daisy and Giovanelli come in.)</i> I shall not be long, for by the mercy of Heaven the child is guided to this spot!

-REVERDY.
-If you think you have only to pick her up, we won’t wait for you!
-(He goes out with Mrs. Costello and Miss Durant.)
+REVERDY: If you think you have only to pick her up, we won’t wait for you! <i>(He goes out with Mrs. Costello and Miss Durant.)</i>

 SCENE EIGHTH.
 MRS. WALKER, WINTERBOURNE, DAISY, GIOVANELLI.